coq/coq/doc/sphinx/proof-engine/proof-handling.rst

       Prefer the use of bullets or focusing brackets (see below).

-.. cmdv:: Focus @num
+.. cmdv:: Focus @natural

-   This focuses the attention on the :token:`num` th subgoal to prove.
+   This focuses the attention on the :token:`natural` th subgoal to prove.

    .. deprecated:: 8.8